Ozeki VoIP SDK - Product Guide

 How to work with RTP in VoIP SIP calls

-This article is about to introduce the basic knowledge about RTP (Real-time Transport Protocol) in connection with Ozeki VoIP SIP SDK support and softphone building.
+This article is about to introduce the basic knowledge about RTP (Real-time Transport Protocol) in connection with Ozeki VoIP SIP SDK support and softphone developement.
 As the SDK uses this protocol as basic background for data transport.

 Figure 1 - Working with RTP in Softphone solutions